 An enthusiastic proponent of innovating the concert experience, Lopez-Yañez is the Artistic Director and co-founder of Symphonica Productions, LLC, which designs exciting education, classical and pops concerts for orchestras across the United States.

-Sharing an equal love for opera, Lopez-Yañez recently served as Assistant Conductor and Chorus Master for the Berkshire Opera Festival where his work was met with rave reviews.
-He has led opera gala concerts in San Diego and Aguascalientes (Mexico), a production of Madama Butterfly with Main Street Opera in Chicago, and served as Assistant Conductor for Opera Omaha’s production of La Boheme.
+Sharing an equal love for opera, Lopez-Yañez served as Assistant Conductor and Chorus Master for the Berkshire Opera Festival, where his work was met with rave reviews.
+He has led opera gala concerts in San Diego and Aguascalientes (Mexico), led a production of Madama Butterfly with Main Street Opera in Chicago, and served as Assistant Conductor for Opera Omaha’s production of La bohéme.